So You Want to Buy A Hat...

 If you work hard and play hard you want your hat to withstand the wear and tear alongside you.
 We recommend having your hat made from a western hat body.
 The western hat body can become any style of hat and is made of 50/50 rabbit/beaver with a bit of stiffener.
 This hat will be a little thicker, heavier, and more coarse than the 100% beaver.

-We use rabbit velour felt exclusively for making top hats and no other styles.
-Its flexibility allows us to stretch it into the sharp angels of the top hat.
-Our tops are stiffened to help keep their shape.
-The long hair of this rabbit velour has a beautiful seal-like sheen reminiscent of top hats made long ago.
+We use rabbit shag for making top hats and classic styles.
+Its flexibility allows us to stretch it into the sharp angels of the top hat, or for a softer dress hat.
+The long hair of this rabbit velour has a beautiful seal-like sheen reminiscent of top hats made long ago or the long shag we saw more of in the 70’s.
 The rabbit velour top hats are not ideal for the rain, but optimal for the opera.

 Depending on the quality of the the weaving, a hat can take anywhere from a few days to several months.
 This is precisely why the cost of a Panama hat varies so extremely.
 Hopefully it will now be easy for you to qualify why a straw hat is well worth its asking price.
 It's a product that comes from a trade that has not changed for hundreds of years; a product that is hand woven and finished, woven at night by the most skilled straw artisans in the world.